 OnEdit User Guide

-Welcome to OnEdit, a native macOS text editor focused on speed, clarity, and a glass-inspired interface.
+Welcome to OnEdit, a native macOS text editor focused on speed, clarity, and practical workflows.
+This guide reflects the 2.0 feature set.

 Get Started